oblac/jodd-site/doc/madvoc/9+rest.md

 ### Custom matching

-Of course, it is possible to create custom path macro definition - one that may be more complex then this.
+Of course, it is possible to create custom path macro definition - one that may be more complex then regular expression, or more specific to your needs.
 See the code for how :)

 ## Result path